Homebase: Seattle

-Misc Notes: James Henry "Jim" Manolides (electric piano); Jim Peterson (sax);
+Misc Notes: James Henry "Jim" Manolides (electric piano, vocals); Jim Peterson (sax);

 Jimmy Manolides, musician and art curator